 One of the benefits of the work I do with individuals and couples is clarifying and practicing how to identify and speak from this deeper sense of self.
 In this series, we will look at characteristics of the true self.

-I am adventurous rather than avoidant.
+I am creative rather than conditioned.

 ©2021 Laura Aube

 In Imago therapy, I help clients learn to dialogue in a way that expresses their own authentic self while at the same time empowering the authentic self of their partner.
 To schedule an Imago Couples Sessions or Individual session, call (816) 359-1885.